haigshiroz/Phone-Ctrl-F/README.md

 In this environment, only Expo-compatible libraries were used to allow development on iOS using Windows.
 This additionally ensures functionality on both iOS and Android.
 However, this also poses major limitations on what resources can be used.

+The code for the app can be found in [app/index.tsx](app/index.tsx).

 ### Scope and Challenges
 The original vision of Phone Ctrl F was to have a *live* camera feed that would automatically highlight the desired input as the text is found.